 Overview

 BirdSend and Mailchimp both serve email marketers but with different priorities.
-BirdSend is a budget email marketing platform built for content creators.
-Mailchimp is a the most popular email marketing platform.
+BirdSend is a lightweight email marketing platform built for content creators.
+Mailchimp is a broad email marketing platform with a large ecosystem.

 BirdSend's Niche